 Common vs. Proper Nouns

 Common nouns are generic words, like tissue or watch.
-They are lower-cased (unless they begin a sentence).
-A proper noun, on the other hand, is the name of a specific thing, like the brand name Kleenex or Rolex.
+They are always lowercase (unless they begin a sentence).
+A proper noun, on the other hand, is the name of a specific person or thing, like the name John or the brand name Kleenex or Rolex.
 Proper nouns are always capitalized.

 - proper noun: Ester